What is a digital identity?

 To achieve a level of acceptance and a critical mass of users, the system of digitally signing documents must utilize a public blockchain and a mobile application.

-Blockchain ensures that a user’s digital signature on a document validates the identity of the user and the original content of the document has not be changed.
+Blockchain ensures that a user’s digital signature on a document validates the identity of the user and the original content of the document has not to be changed.
 Blockchain is used to store the documents online, which safeguards that the system is secure and decentralized.
 Using a secured blockchain mobile app will allow the user to approve or reject requests from organizations that are requesting their personal documents.

 Workflow for a self-sovereign identity